The self-imposed deprivation of pleasure is finally over. Celebrate with these brilliant things to do in London in February 2018.

 Some of London’s best pizza purveyors – we’re talking Homeslice, Born and Raised, Pizza Pilgrims, and more – are engaging in a little friendly competition for one night only.
 Hosted by Foodism at Canada Water’s Hawker House, it’s your chance to judge whose slice is the nicest.
 More details here.

-6. Try these tees on for size
+6. Try tees on for size at an art exhibition

 OK, you probably can’t try them on, but the Fashion & Textile Museum near London Bridge is exhibiting some revolutionary t-shirts from over the years, with a special collection of Vivienne Westwood’s designs.